liv-ac-uk/comp122/labs/regex/README.md

 There are still two big issues with how our regex is matching emails.
 First of all, we can have a `.` in the part of the email before the `@`, but here `\\w` will only match `a-z`.
 Secondly we can see that our emails end with a `>`, this is because `.` will match with this before reaching the space.

-- Modify the regex in `SpamEmail.java` so that it correctly prints every single email addresses in `spam.txt` to the terminal completely, ensuring there are no leading and trailing `<>`s.
+- Modify the regex in `SpamEmail.java` so that it correctly prints every single email addresses in `Spam.txt` to the terminal completely, ensuring there are no leading and trailing `<>`s.

 {% next %}

 ## Grouping By

 Unfortunately, this is simply giving us all of the email addresses in the document, and isn't actually telling us which of these are from the spammers.
+There's also a lot of repetitions and redundant emails, as we have been too loose with our regex.

 What we really want to do is match on the "From:" part of the line, and then ignore everything else in the line until we get to the email address.
 We then want to take this email address and print it to the terminal.